-I’ve been shooting with a production-ready Alpha 1 body for two months to bring you not one but two reviews!
-Part one will concentrate on stills photography, while Part two will cover video.
+I’ve been shooting with a production-ready Alpha 1 body for six months to bring you not one but two reviews!
+Part one concentrates on stills photography, while Part two covers video.
 My full reviews are in video format directly below, but keep scrolling if you prefer to read written highlights or skip to my sample movies and images.

 Above: In terms of controls and external design, the Alpha 1 is closest to the A9 Mark II.
 On the upper left you’ll find the twin-tiered lockable dials of the A9 II for drive and focusing modes, although a new H+ mode has been added to the upper dial, while the lower one has switched the order of AF modes and adjusted the styling.